Policies for Non-Matriculated Students

-Note: Students enrolled in online and hybrid courses will receive an email invitation to join the online classroom one week prior to the start of classes.
+Note: Students enrolled in online and hybrid courses will receive an email invitation to join the online classroom prior to the start of classes.

 Students attending PIE courses at the main UArts location in Center City are eligible for a special free parking voucher to cover the costs of parking during class meeting times.
 Students must park in the LAZ garage in the Symphony House building, located at 440 South Broad Street - the corner of Broad and Pine.
 Participants must bring their parking ticket to the Continuing Studies office at 211 South Broad Street, 9th floor, Room 901, in order to receive the voucher.

 The University of the Arts reserves the right to cancel classes due to low enrollment.
 If a cancellation should occur, students will be notified prior to the start of classes and will have the option of taking another course or receiving a full refund.

 In the event of inclement weather, University officials will make every attempt to render a prompt decision regarding whether classes will be canceled.
 Contact the Division of Continuing Studies by phone for school closing details at 215.717.6006 or check the home page of cs.uarts.edu for an alert. .

 Please call, email or stop by with any questions.